Educational Consumer Tips

 - An established or flat fee is a set fee lawyers charge to perform a certain service, like preparing a will.

 - The most common method is to charge an hourly rate.
 Lawyers have a set rate they charge for each hour that is spent working on the case.
-Hourly rates may depend on the lawyers experience.
+Hourly rates may depend on the lawyers experience and keep in mind a more experienced lawyer may charge a higher hourly rate but complete the work more quickly.
 Before the lawyer starts working, get an estimate in writing for the number of hours the case will require.

 Rate this tipRate this tip by choosing the stars below.